pomle/tweens/README.md

 #### `clear(): void`

-Stops updates immediately and put the values at rest
+Stops updates immediately and put the values to rest.

 #### `reconfigure(config: Config): void`